 Please note: Most of these are affiliate links, meaning I will get a small referral fee if you choose to use the product.
-However, I only recommend things that I actually use and enjoy.
-I’m not going to send you to some crappy product that doesn’t work.
+However, I only recommend things that I actually use and enjoy, and the cost of each resource is the same whether or not you use my affiliate code or link.

 Name.com - I use Name.com to buy all my domains.
 They have the best search interface I’ve ever seen – if the domain I want is already taken, they provide suggestions for related terms or phrases that are available.
 Name.com makes it easy to manage all the domains I own without spending hours trying to figure out where to click.

-The Genesis Framework – I also use Genesis for many of my design clients as well as my personal blog.
+The Genesis Framework - I use Genesis exclusively for my design clients, as well as for my own websites.
 The Genesis framework is fast, has built-in SEO, and is very stable and well-supported.
-Once you own the framework, you can use it on any site you’d like, and child themes are only $25 each.
+Once you own the framework, you can use it on any site you’d like, and child themes are only around $25 each.